LuiseFreese/PowerApps-ESPC23/downloads/2_component.md

 ![test](/assets/2_test.gif)

-### 4. Expand an retract functionality
+### 4. Expand and retract functionality

-Below a certain screen size the twitter menu retracts, hiding the labels of the buttons.
+Below a certain screen size the X menu retracts, hiding the labels of the buttons.

 ![retracted](/assets/2_retracted.png)